Gasterbuzzer/SuperhotNoTime/README.md

 A very small mod that disables the time mechanic from the game.
 Now the game runs at almost normal speeds.

 # How to Install:
-1. Download MelonLoader from the official website: [MelonLoader Download](https://melonwiki.xyz/#/?id=requirements)
+1. Download and install MelonLoader from the official website: [MelonLoader Download](https://melonwiki.xyz/#/?id=requirements)

 2. Alternative Download Page: ﻿[MelonLoader Releases](https://github.com/LavaGang/MelonLoader/releases/)